Kuig/LIM-Toolbox/README.md

 ## How to reference this work

-Well, by now the only publications available are the following:
+Well, so far the only publications available are the following:

 > The Bivariate Mixture Space: A Compact Spectral Representation of Bivariate Signals / G. Presti - J. Audio Eng.
 Soc., vol. 71, no. 7/8, pp. 481–491, (2023 July/August) - DOI: https://doi.org/10.17743/jaes.2022.0090